 Get professional legal advice before entering into any contract in China.
 This includes residential leases and business contracts.

-Many business issues that Australians think of as civil or commercial are classified as criminal matters in China.
+Many business issues Australians consider civil or commercial are classified as criminal matters in China.
 This is especially the case if state enterprises or state assets are involved.

 Penalties for commercial and economic crimes are often severe.

 Cases of Australians and other foreigners being held against their will at their workplace have increased.
 These incidents involved other companies or employees trying to resolve business and employment disputes.
 They do this through protests, and often with threats of violence.